Grimos10/Grimosport-backend/README.md

 - Shopping cart and checkout process
 - Order management for both customers and administrators

-And use the following dependencies:
+And has the following dependencies:

 - `django`
 - `django-rest-framework`